 The nature, definition, etiology, and extent of juvenile delinquency; the structure and format of the juvenile justice system; and alternative programs, policies, and goals of intervention.
 Prerequisite: CRJS 231 Criminology and Deviance or consent.
-Offered fall
+Offered fall.

 An overview of policing, including its history, practices, and evolving function.
 Roles, responsibilities, issues, and trends pertinent to contemporary policing will be examined including community policing philosophies, applications, issues, and contemporary research.
 Other topics include investigation tactics, administrative functions, and their use within contemporary policing mandates.
-Prerequisite: CRJ 140 Introduction to Criminal Justice or consent.
+Prerequisites: CRJ 140 Introduction to Criminal Justice and at least sophomore standing.
 Offered spring.